dsc-courses/bpd-reference/docs/statistical-inference/permutation_test.md

 ### 1. State the question/hypothesis

 :::info Hypotheses
-Our pair of hypotheses is:
+We will test the following pair of hypotheses at the standard p = 0.05 significance level:
-* **Null Hypothesis:**  In the population, weights of dogs and cats have the same distribution, and the observed differences in our samples are due to random chance.
+* **Null Hypothesis:**  In the population, weights of dogs and cats have the **same** distribution, and the observed differences in our samples are due to random chance.
-* **Alternative Hypothesis:** In the population, dogs and cats have different weights, on average.
+* **Alternative Hypothesis:** In the population, dogs and cats have **different** weights, on average.
 The observed differences in our samples cannot be explained by random chance alone.
 :::

 Since the alternative hypothesis is of the form "A and B are different," the **test statistic** should measure distance and use an absolute value.

-$\therefore$ Use **absolute difference in group means** as the test statistic.
+$\therefore$ We use **absolute difference in group means** as the test statistic.

 ---